codeface-io/SwiftObserver/readme.md

 2. Remove dead observers from an observable: `observable.removeDeadObservers()`
 3. Erase all observations whos observer or observable are dead: `removeAbandonedObservations()`

-> Memory management with SwiftObserver is meaningful, easy and safe.
-We never deal with contrived constructs like "Disposable" or "DisposeBag".
-And since you can always flush out abandoned observations, real memory leaks are impossible.
+> Memory management with SwiftObserver is meaningful and safe.
+We don't deal with contrived constructs like "Disposable" or "DisposeBag".
+And since you can always flush out orphaned observations, real memory leaks are impossible.

 ## <a id="variables"></a>Variables